 What’s The Best Way To Finance A Cottage?

 If you have significant equity in your primary residence, you could do a cash-out refinance.
-A cash-out rewrites your mortgage, taking out a new loan and paying equity out to you in a lump sum.
-This can give you a down payment or enough to buy the cottage outright.
+A cash-out refi rewrites your mortgage, allowing you to take out a new loan while paying equity out to you in a lump sum.
+This cash-out can help you with a down payment or even give you enough to buy the cottage outright.

 If you don’t have the option to cash-out refinance or pull a HELOC, you’ll need a plan to save your down payment.
 To build a plan, you’ll need to nail down a few variables.

 - How soon do you want to buy your cottage?

 - How much money do you want to spend?

 - What percentage will you be able to put down?

 For instance, let’s say you want to buy a cottage in 2 years, and think you could afford monthly payments on a $200,000 cottage.
 You have no money for the down payment saved yet, but you want to put 15% down.
 To get the 15% down payment, or $30,000, you’ll need to hide away $1,250 a month for the next 2 years.

 If you don't have $1,250 a month to save, another variable must change.
 You will have to save for longer, put less money down or buy a cheaper cottage.